 Palio dei Somari, a donkey race, usually takes place on the first sunday after March 19 (or on March 19 itself if it falls on a Sunday), at the half-amphitheatre where the major Torrita di Siena football game.
-This year, the famous donkey race will exceptionally take place on 26 September.

 All the eight historic districts (contrade) of the town face off in the Palio dei Somari and each contrada is represented by a donkey chosen at random.
 On their backs, jockeys aim to lead the donkey toward the finish line ahead of the others, but predicting the winner is always a challenge because the animals’ temperament is very tough to predict.
 After four rounds, the competition ends and the year’s banner is awarded to the winning neighborhood, who then triumphantly takes it to display in their headquarters.